DeutscheBahnAG/components/packages/react/src/track/README.md

 ### Fragment

 In some train stations two trains can hold the same time on the same track.
-Usually this track is split into two fragments called “a” and “b” (using lowercase characters).
+Usually, this track is split into two fragments called “a” and “b” (using lowercase characters).

 ```jsx